liuyinz/mini-echo.el/README.md

 (mini-echo-mode)
 ```

-- `options` as below, for more options please check source file.
+- available custommizations as below, for more info please check source file.

 ```elisp
 ;; set different segments of default/short style according to window width